curiosfox/ATPLT/README.md

     This repository consists of the final project for Advanced topics in programming language theory which consists of verifying the consistency of programs in the C11 tester for the Strengthened Release-Acquire memory model.

 ## Project structure:

     The Project structure consists of a c11 tester and a diff file, the project repository is to have a docker file but has been removed due to GitHub limits.

 ### C11 tester:

     The C11 tester has been modified and contains a test directory where the example programs are located and can be run from the test directory.
-    The program has a complied code using Clang and clang++
+    The program has a complied code using Clang and Clang++

 ### Steps to run the example code:

     The C code can be run using the below commands.

 ```pycon
 ./run.sh /test/<testfile> [options]
 ```